U.S. stock trading audit system delayed by hack fears

 After nearly eight years of planning and multiple deadline extensions by the U.S. Securities and Exchange Commission, member exchanges were due to begin reporting data to the CAT on Nov.
 15. They failed to meet the target.

-Pointing to the recent proliferation of data breaches at companies like Yahoo Inc and Equifax Inc, he also said he was concerned about storing personal information in the CAT as well as the threat of hackers stealing proprietary trading information they could use to manipulate the market.
+Pointing to the recent proliferation of data breaches at companies like Yahoo Inc YHOO.O and Equifax Inc (EFX.N), he also said he was concerned about storing personal information in the CAT as well as the threat of hackers stealing proprietary trading information they could use to manipulate the market.

 “We can’t make a mistake in building CAT, it has to be perfect,” Concannon told the House Financial Services Committee, which is considering legislation to delay the CAT indefinitely until cyber security concerns are addressed.